SenseLogic/CODA/README.md

     *   Inquiries : methods which don't change the class attributes.
     *   Operations : methods which change the class attributes.

-*   In a class, declare the called methods before the calling methods, so that the class code can be understood by a single sequential read.
+*   Within a category, declare the called methods before the calling methods, preferably in the order they will be called, so that the class code can be immediately understood by a single sequential read.

+*   Declare the static members after the non-static members.

-*   Use public attributes and methods, unless you really need to declare some of them as private.
+*   Use public attributes and methods, unless you need to declare them as private.

 *   Delimitate the code sections with standard comments.